![]() Profile Antennas for Communications

 ![]() |

-| The thin membrane wall DSF radome where adjacent panel flanges carry all the environmental loads.
-Wall thickness is usually 0.040 inch or less. | The solid laminate wall DSF radome.
-Wall thickness is typically 0.090 inch. | Adding a layer of foam to the inside thin membrane wall DSF radome forms a 2-layer sandwich wall radome.
-Foam thickness is chosen primarily for thermal insulation and cost objectives. | The composite 3-layer sandwich foam core wall radome.
-Core thickness is chosen as 1/4 wavelength for the highest RF signal frequency.
-For a given radome diameter, the 3-layer sandwich foam core radome is the most expensive version. |
+The thin membrane wall DSF radome where adjacent panel flanges carry all the environmental loads. | The solid laminate wall DSF radome. | Adding a layer of foam to the inside thin membrane wall DSF radome forms a 2-layer sandwich wall radome.
+Foam thickness is chosen primarily for thermal insulation and cost objectives. | The composite 3-layer sandwich foam core wall radome. |

 AFC engineers have developed a family of dielectric space frame radomes based on a range of required radome diameters.
 A set of radomes within a given range of radii will have identical panel count, panel shape and overall geometric layout.
 Individual panel size and the flange angles, which are radius dependent, will differ to accommodate the radome's overall shape factors.
 Spherical truncation is also radome specific, and is accommodated by sub panels unique to each requirement.
 This process of engineering complex designs from the macro point of view has greatly simplified the structural design phase.
 Emphasis is placed on meeting the material strength requirements of the environmental specifications and of the important electromagnetic constraints as opposed to continually reinventing the radome.
+To enhance RF performance, a design-balancing process occurs between a stronger structure at maximum rated wind speed and improved RF performance.
+This balancing act determines that our radomes are designed with appropriate structural safety factors for the lifetime of the radome.
+It is for this reason that AFC defines radome structural safety by a criterion based on the geometric deformation of the radome shell, which leads to a catastrophic failure wind speed.

 Radome accessories customize a radome to suit particular requirements.
 Accessories may include lightning protection, obstruction lights, ventilation, base collar, personnel door, indoor lights and power kits, hydrophobic coating and impedance matching.
-For more information, visit AFC's Dielectric Space Frame Radome data sheets, Radome Capability. and other data sheets summarized below.
+For more information, visit AFC's Dielectric Radome data sheets, Radome Capability. and other data sheets summarized below.

-| Radome Web Pages |
+Radome Web Pages |

 |